litmuschaos/v1-litmus-docs/docs/node-poweroff.md

 ### Prepare ChaosEngine

 - Provide the application info in `spec.appinfo`.
-It is an optional parameter for infra level experiment. or populate the `TARGET_NODE` and `TARGET_NODE_IP` in the `experiments.spec.components.env` section.
+It is an optional parameter for infra level experiment.
+- Populate the `TARGET_NODE` and `TARGET_NODE_IP` in the `experiments.spec.components.env` section.
 Note that the environment values take precedence over the `spec.appinfo` fields.
 - Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
 - Override the extra experiment tunables if desired in `experiments.spec.components.env`
 - To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)